Butterfly lighting for portraits – how and when to use it

 How do you use butterfly lighting?

 In studio portrait photography the most used light modifier for butterfly lighting is a beauty dish, especially for beauty shots.
-That said, I’ve also used rectangular softboxes and stripboxes, umbrella lighting and also bare bulb
+That said, I’ve also used rectangular softboxes and stripboxes, umbrella lighting and also bare bulb.

 Position of the light for butterfly lighting

-Unlike flat lighting, which also lights a subject from the front, with butterfly lighting the light is placed higher than the subject’s head and then angled down towards the subject.
+Unlike flat lighting, which also lights a subject from the front, with butterfly lighting the light is placed higher than the subject’s head and angled down towards the subject.

 Butterfly lighting diagram pdf